 Distribution Description Uniform Generates random values that are uniformly distributed between the specified minimum and maximum parameters.
-Normal Generates random values that are normally distributed from the specified mean and standard deviation, as shown in the following equation: $f(x) = \mu + \sigma x$ Where μ and σ are the mean and standard deviation, respectively, and x is a random number from a standard normal distribution.
+Normal Generates random values that are normally distributed from the specified mean and standard deviation, as shown in the following equation: [stem 229309b0d2ea9ffb194750e226e00822] Where [stem 07617f9d8fe48b4a7b3f523d6730eef0] and [stem 8cda31ed38c6d59d14ebefa440099572] are the mean and standard deviation, respectively, and x is a random number from a standard normal distribution.
 Generated values are bounded by the minimum and maximum parameters.
-Lognormal Generates random values that are lognormally distributed from the specified location and scale parameters, as shown in the following equation: $f(x) = e^{\mu + \sigma x}$ Where μ and σ are the location and scale parameters, respectively, and x is a random number from a standard normal distribution.
-Generated values are bounded by the minimum and maximum parameters.
+Lognormal Generates random values that are lognormally distributed from the specific location andscale parameters, as shown in the following equation: [stem 2ac109f297c7de380238592e2c9ac640] Where [stem 07617f9d8fe48b4a7b3f523d6730eef0] and [stem 8cda31ed38c6d59d14ebefa440099572] are the location and scale parameters respectively, and x is a random number from a standard normal distribution Generated values are bounded by the minimum and maximum parameters.

-5.1.7.
+5.1.8.
 Seeds